fabrknt/.github/profile/README.md

 # Welcome to Fabrknt

-**Building open source tools for crypto financial operations**
+**Building open source tools for crypto financial operations and Web3 business intelligence**

-We're a community-driven organization creating production-grade SDKs and tools that help developers build reliable financial applications on blockchain platforms.
+We're a community-driven organization creating production-grade SDKs for developers and business intelligence tools for Web3 teams.
+Our SDKs help developers build reliable financial applications, while our Suite provides complete visibility into project health, growth, and value.

 ---

 ## 🎯 Our Mission

-**Democratize access to crypto financial infrastructure.**
+**Democratize access to crypto financial infrastructure and Web3 business operations.**

 We believe developers shouldn't have to reinvent security patterns, transaction orchestration, and parallel execution every time they build a payment system or treasury tool.
-Our mission is to provide battle-tested, open source primitives that make building crypto financial applications accessible to everyone.
+Our SDKs provide battle-tested, open source primitives that make building crypto financial applications accessible to everyone.

+We also believe Web3 teams deserve transparency and trust in business operations.
+Our Suite tools (PULSE, TRACE, FABRIC) eliminate information asymmetry by providing verified proof of team vitality, marketing ROI, and project value—enabling high-trust business transfers and operations.

 ## 🌟 Our Values